 Change the paddock between your ears

 Charlie Arnott, biodynamic farmer and regenerative farming crusader, says the first major shift that needs to happen is in the mindset of consumers, retailers and farmers.

-Chris Balazs, CEO of Provenir and a former scientist turned beef farmer, also wholly supports regenerative farming practices: “I don’t call myself a cattle farmer,” he says.
-“I realised in order to breed the best cattle, I had to become a grass grower, and in order to do that, it was all about the soil and the amount of water I could retain in the soil.
+Chris Balazs, CEO of Provenir and a former scientist turned beef farmer, also wholly supports regenerative farming practices.
+“I don’t call myself a cattle farmer,” he says.
+“I realised in order to breed the best cattle, I had to become a grass grower.
+In order to do that, it was all about the soil; about the amount of water I could retain in the soil.

 “What people don’t realise is that grass-fed beef and lamb, when done correctly, can have a positive effect on the amount of carbon in the atmosphere.
-Regenerative farming sequesters the carbon from the atmosphere and brings it back into the soil, making it softer, fluffier and more productive.”
+Regenerative farming sequesters the carbon from the atmosphere.
+It then brings it back into the soil, making it softer, fluffier and more productive.”

-Harris says It’s All in the Soil is about every single Australian doing their part, whether it be at home, at the supermarket checkout or farmers’ market, or on their own farm.
+Harris says It’s All in the Soil is about every single Australian doing their part.
+This could be at home, at the supermarket checkout or farmers’ market, or on their own farm.

-“With only 60 harvests of food-supporting top soil left, the responsibility for environmental impact lies with the choices we make every single day,” he says.
+“We have only 60 harvests of food-supporting topsoil left,” he says.
+“The responsibility for environmental impact lies with the choices we make every single day.”

-You can shop for “regen” (regenerative agriculture) products at harrisfarm.com.au and you can find out where to buy Provenir grass-fed, free range beef at provenir.com.au.
-Charlie Arnott also has a Regenerative Journey podcast, in which he shares of story of a wide variety of changemakers within the regenerative agricultural space.
+You can shop for “regen” (regenerative agriculture) products at harrisfarm.com.au.
+You can find out where to buy Provenir grass-fed, free-range beef at provenir.com.au.
+Charlie Arnott also has a Regenerative Journey podcast.
+In this, he shares the stories of a variety of changemakers within the regenerative agricultural space.
 Your local farmers’ market is also a great place to source fresh, organic, sustainably-farmed produce.